espruino/BangleApps/apps/bwclk/README.md

 # BW Clock
+A very minimalistic clock with date and time in focus.

 ![](screenshot.png)

 ## Features
+Altough date and time is the most important thing, the BW clock provides many features as well as 3rd party integtations.
+The following things are integrated:
+- Bangle: Steps, Heart rate, Battery (including charging state)
+- Timer: +/- 5 min.
+Note: The Scheduler library must be installed, otherwise it's hidden
+- Weather: Temperature, Wind.
+Note:  The Weather app must be installed, otherwise it's hidden.
+- HomeAssistant - All triggers are shown.
+Note: The HomeAssistant app must be installed, otherwise it's hidden.

+## Menu
-A very minimalistic clock keeping date and time in focus.
-Nevertheless, a 2D menu allows you to display lots of different data including data from 3rd party apps and it's also possible to control things e.g. to set a timer or send a HomeAssistant trigger.
+2D menu allows you to display lots of different data including data from 3rd party apps and it's also possible to control things e.g. to set a timer or send a HomeAssistant trigger.

 Simply click left / right to go through the menu entries such as Bangle, Timer etc.